matcool/gd-mod-example/Tutorial.md

     // ...
 }
 ```
-> Most MinHook functions return a `MH_STATUS` enum, which if you want to you can check this way
+> Most MinHook functions return a `MH_STATUS` enum, which is used for error checking.
+To see if anything went wrong just check it's not `MH_OK`
 > ```cpp
 > auto status = MH_Initialize();
 > if (status != MH_OK) {